 CR-03: It is required to provide general functions such as configuration, expansion, migration, and management of cloud resource pools.

-8.4.2 Runing environment
+8.4.2 Running environment

 RE-01: It is required to provide compatible mechanisms for concurrent reuse of virtual machine, container, or application virtualization and other software and hardware resources.